Paxxs/SubsGenie/README.md

 ---

-SubsGenie: Automating your Genshin Impact Void Terminal subscription management, making your adventures in Teyvat as seamless as possible.
+SubsGenie: Automating your Clash (Mihomo) proxy subscription management for a smoother, more reliable network experience.